dmvdbrugge/dynamic-components/README.md

 with a `UI\Menu`, using a `DynamicComponents\Menu` has the following advantages: it adds itself as parent, it sets the `MenuItem`'s name, and it has `DynamicComponents\MenuItem` as default in `append()`.
 It's fully backwards compatible though, so you can still create `UI\MenuItem`s with it.

+To facilitate both stricter typing and supporting PhpStorm's Advanced Metadata, `add()` has been added as correctly typed shortcut, together with `addAs()` which has arguments flipped compared to `append()` for type detection (which only works on the first param).

 #### MenuItem
 [`DynamicComponents\MenuItem`](src/MenuItem.php)` extends `[`UI\MenuItem`](https://secure.php.net/manual/en/class.ui-menuitem.php)